Albert Grant (company promoter): Company promotion

+dismissed Sampson in January 1875.
+A second journalist, David Morier Evans of the Standard, was also in his pay.

 In 1875, Grant bought The Echo, the London evening newspaper, but sold it after less than 12 months to John Passmore Edwards.

 Cooper's Hill

 Grant built a mansion house at Cooper's Hill near Egham, Surrey, in c.1865, to a semi-Gothic design by F. & H. Francis.
 From 1872 until 1906, it housed the Royal Indian Engineering College.

 Member of Parliament 1865–1868

 In 1865 Grant was chosen as Conservative candidate for the parliamentary constituency of Kidderminster, in opposition to the sitting Liberal Member of Parliament (MP), Colonel Luke White.
 The election generated great interest as a letter had been sent to all members of the electorate denouncing Grant as "a fraudulent adventurer".
 Grant and White were nominated at Kidderminster Town Hall on 11 July in front of a huge crowd.
 Grant was proposed and seconded by two local carpet manufacturers, who dismissed the charges against him at length and read out a number of character references defending his reputation.
 Grant unseated White to become Kidderminster's MP when the poll was held two days later.
 Three years later another general election was held, but Grant did not stand.
 The seat was regained by the Liberals, with Thomas Lea becoming member of parliament.